 ADGM (Abu Dhabi Global Market).
 Similar to DIFC — English common law, own court system.
 Growing in importance as Abu Dhabi expands its financial services sector.

 Free zones.
 Over 45 free zones across the UAE, each with specific regulations and sometimes their own dispute resolution mechanisms.
-A debtor registered in JAFZA operates under different rules than one in DMCC or DAFZA.
 Knowing which free zone affects your case — and how — is specialist knowledge that saves months.

 A commercial debt recovery agency operating across the UAE navigates these jurisdictional layers as routine.
 For a foreign creditor, identifying the right forum for your case is the first critical decision — and the one that most determines whether you recover in months or waste years.